Skip to main content

 Value-based pricing works when you and the client can name the business result before kickoff and agree on how progress will be judged.
 If that link is weak, use a tighter model first.
 This is not about defending one pricing philosophy over another.
 It is about avoiding surprises by keeping pricing, scope, delivery, and payment aligned from day one.

-**To optimize YouTube videos for search, decide what buyer question the video answers before you record, then package and manage it like a business asset.** That is where many experienced professionals get stuck.
-They can see the upside, but most advice pulls them toward trend chasing, vanity metrics, and shallow formats that do not fit a serious business.
+--- **To optimize YouTube videos for search, decide what buyer question the video answers before you record.
+Then package and manage it like a business asset.** That is where many experienced professionals get stuck.
+They see the upside, but most advice pushes them toward trend chasing, vanity metrics, and shallow formats that do not fit a serious business.